 Fully-equipped 70m² apartment on the 1st floor.

-• two private bedrooms: double bedroom (TV, A/C) and a twin bedroom (A/C).
+• two private bedrooms: a double bedroom (TV, A/C) and a twin bedroom (A/C).

 • living room with two single beds (TV).

 • full-size kitchen with cooker & oven, refrigerator, washing machine, cooking utensils, full dinnerware and dining table.

 • 2 balconies looking out to the yard.